Episode 7, Season 3

 - Robert H. Brisbane, Black Activism: Racial Revolution in the United States, 1954–1970

-- Teaching Tolerance, Civil Rights March in Selma
+- Learning for Justice, Civil Rights March in Selma

 - The Atlantic, African-Americans With College Degrees Are Twice As Likely to Be Unemployed as Other Graduates

-- Teaching Tolerance, Martin Luther King and the Montgomery Story
+- Learning for Justice, Martin Luther King and the Montgomery Story

 - King Institute, Edgar Daniel Nixon